 01227 949677 – https://skbbq.co.uk/

-Authentic BBQ and Caribbean fusion.
+The Smoke Shack serves authentic BBQ and Caribbean fusion food.
 If you’re a meat-lover, then this is your place.
-The Smoke Shack serves authentically slow-smoked and exceptionally tender meats with home-mixed spice rubs.
+The authentically slow-smoked and exceptionally tender meats rubbed with home-mixed spices are divine!
 All the meats, fries and coleslaws are gluten free.
 Desserts (so far) are not.
 However, I challenge anyone who can fit in dessert after the mains, which are substantial and very tasty.

 The chef is knowledgable about gluten safety and happy to advise and reassure.
-The only items on the savoury menu which are not gluten free are the buns and mac n cheese.
-Food is safely prepared and I felt happy to eat there.
+The only items on the savoury menu that are not gluten free are the buns and mac n cheese.
+Food is safely prepared.

 Thirty Nine (Restaurant & Café) ★